 What goes into shrimp fish stock?

-Shrimp heads and shells or other shellfish, aromatics, water, and a splash of white wine.
+Heads and shells of shrimp or other shellfish, aromas, water, and a splash of white wine, optional.

 To give an intense flavor to risottos, pasta, and seafood sauces.